Jeff Raatz

-Jeff Raatz is a member of the Indiana Senate, representing the 27th District.
+Jeff Raatz (born September 13, 1963) is a member of the Indiana Senate, representing the 27th District.
 A member of the Republican Party, he elected to the State Senate in 2014.
 He has a bachelor's degree in business from Baker College and a master's degree in political science from Miami University.
 He previously served in the United States Army.